cessda/cessda.guidelines.public/technical-infrastructure/gcp-repository-standard-contents.md

 results from compilation, reports from test frameworks, cached files etc.

 Here are several [`.gitignore` templates](https://github.com/github/gitignore) hosted on GitHub.
-The `.gitignore` templates should be customised for any application specific paths, such as secrets and build directoryies.
+The `.gitignore` templates should be customised for any application specific paths, such as secrets and build directories.

 ### CHANGELOG.md